 However, the landlord may need to make a Capital Goods Scheme adjustment in cases where they have claimed a VAT deduction on the property, for example, to make improvements, updates or repairs.

-While rent to buy agreements can be proposed and entered in to by anyone in the open market, there are also some schemes organised by agencies.
+While rent to buy agreements can be proposed and entered by anyone in the open market, there are also some agencies which organise the scheme.

 The Roche property development group operates a rent to buy scheme.
 Prospective buyers can simply: